‘The Conners’: Will Roseanne Be Sent To Rehab In New Spin-Off?

 The Hollywood Reporter reveals that Roseanne Barr still retains the rights to her former character if she ever wanted to do another spin-off, revival, or reboot in the future.
 This could mean that the series will not kill the character, but find a new way to write her out of the storyline.

-One suggestion was that Roseanne Conner leave the family’s home in Lanford, Illinois to go to rehab.
-The character was seen struggling with an addiction to pain killers in the previous season due to the injury to her knee.
+One suggestion was that Roseanne Conner leaves the family’s home in Lanford, Illinois to go to rehab.
+The character was seen struggling with an addiction to painkillers in the previous season due to the injury to her knee.
 Roseanne was seen hiding pills, getting them from other people, and lying about how many she had been taking.
-When her husband, Dan Conner (John Goodman) found out about his wife’s issues he was furious, and knew they had to address the problem.
+When her husband, Dan Conner (John Goodman) found out about his wife’s issues, he was furious, and knew they had to address the problem.
 It seems that Dan believed the knee surgery would do the trick and that Roseanne would eventually recover and not need the pills for her pain any longer.

 As previously reported by the Inquisitr, while ABC hasn’t confirmed what will happen to Roseanne’s character, they did give a brief synopsis of what fans can expect when The Conners begins airing on the network later this year.